RebeccaPedler/commercial_abalone_colour/README.md

 This script uses a trained YOLO segmentation model across a folder of abalone images (including subfolders and raw CR3 files), extracting the lip region from each photo as a white-background cutout.
 For each image it saves a cutout, an optional green-tinted overlay for quality checking, and a summary CSV recording detection status and lip size.

+### `code/r_scripts/colour_calibration_check`

+R script for checking colour calibration success of dataset after running colour_correction_factors.py

 ### `code/r_scripts/linear_mixed_effects_model`

-Single R script implementing the full statistical analysis pipeline for the manuscript.
+R script implementing the full statistical analysis pipeline for the manuscript.

 ## Data